 Civic Center Pool will officially be going to the dogs!
 Bring your favorite four-legged pal for a dip and enjoy some good family fun!
 Dogs must be licensed and vaccinated, leashed when not in the pool, and owners must be prepared for clean up duty (we’ll have extra bags).
 You are welcome to bring dog toys.
 The cost is $3 per dog.

-We had so much fun with Mentor CityFest last year, we’re doing it again!
-Mark your calendar for the biggest community event in northeast Ohio!
+Mark your calendar for the biggest two-day event in northeast Ohio!
 More than 25,000 people attended this family-oriented, active event last year.
 We’re working to bring exciting features to this year’s festival.
 This is what we’ve got planned so far:

-- Expanded beer and wine gardens with schedule tasting events
+- Expanded beer and wine gardens with beer and wine tasting events

 - And much, much more!